 Dr. Butler has earned music performance degrees from the University of Kentucky (DMA 2016), University of Illinois at Urbana-Champaign (MM 2012), and Columbus State University (BM 2010).
 His past teachers include Prof. James Campbell, Prof. William Moersch, Prof. Ricardo Flores, Dr. Paul Vaillancourt, and Prof. John David.
 In addition, Dr. Butler has studied Balinese Gamelan with I Ketut Gede Asnawa and West African drumming with Bolokada Conde.
 Past academic awards include the Theodore Presser Graduate Music Award, Cooke Fellowship (UIUC), Swanson Family Percussion Fellowship (UIUC), Tower Scholar (CSU), and Hope Scholarship (CSU).
 Finally, Dr. Butler completed his dissertation titled Understanding the Percussion Works of Alejandro Viñao: An Analysis and Performer's Guide of WATER for Percussion Ensemble in 2016.

-In 2016, Dr. Butler co-founded the BlueSHIFT percussion quartet alongside Matthew Geiger, Jeremy Maytum, and Francisco Perez.
-Dedicated to the performance of new works for chamber percussion, BlueSHIFT has performed throughout Kentucky and Illinois, most notably at the Outside the Box music festival in Carbondale.
+In 2016, Christopher co-founded the BlueSHIFT percussion quartet alongside Matthew Geiger, Jeremy Maytum, and Francisco Perez.
+Dedicated to the performance of new works for chamber percussion, BlueSHIFT has performed and premiered new works throughout the USA at prestigious universities including: Colorado State University, University of Iowa, Iowa State University, Tennessee Tech University, University of Kentucky, University of North Carolina at Greensboro, Illinois State University, Vanderbilt University, Morehead State University, and Southern Illinois University Carbondale.